-The carbon cycle, described in Chapters 1 and 2, is the combination of many different physical, chemical, and biological processes that transfer carbon between the major storage pools (known as reservoirs): the atmosphere, plants, soils, freshwater systems, oceans, and geological sediments.
+The carbon cycle, described in Chapters 1 and 2, is the combination of many different physical, chemical and biological processes that transfer carbon between the major storage pools (known as reservoirs): the atmosphere, plants, soils, freshwater systems, oceans, and geological sediments.
 Hundreds of millions of years ago, and over millions of years, this carbon cycle was responsible for the formation of coal, petroleum, and natural gas, the fossil fuels that are the primary sources of energy for our modern societies.

-Humans have altered the Earth's carbon budget.
-Today, the cycling of carbon among atmosphere, land, and freshwater and marine environments is in rapid transition and out of balance.
-Over tens of years, the combustion of fossil fuels is releasing into the atmosphere quantities of carbon that were accumulated in the Earth system over millions of years.
+Today, the cycling of carbon among atmosphere, land, and freshwater and marine environments is in a rapid transition-an imbalance.
+Over tens of years, the combustion of fossil fuels is releasing into the atmosphere quantities of carbon that were accumulated in the earth system over millions of years.
 Furthermore, tropical forests that once held large quantities of carbon are being converted to agricultural lands, releasing additional carbon to the atmosphere as a result.
-Both the fossil-fuel and land-use related releases are sources of carbon to the atmosphere.
-The combined rate of release is far larger than can be balanced by the biological and geological processes that naturally remove CO2 from the atmosphere and store it in terrestrial and marine environments as part of the Earth's carbon cycle.
-These processes are known as sinks.
-Therefore, much of the CO2 released through human activity has "piled up" in the atmosphere, resulting in a dramatic increase in the atmospheric concentration of CO2.
-The concentration increased by 31% between 1850 and 2003, and the present concentration is higher than at any time in the past 420,000 years.
-Because CO2 is an important greenhouse gas, the imbalance between sources and sinks and the subsequent increase in concentration in the atmosphere is very likely causing changes in Earth's climate (IPCC, 2007).

-Furthermore, these trends in fossil-fuel use and tropical deforestation are accelerating.
+It is not surprising, then, that the concentration of carbon dioxide is increasing in the atmosphere.
+Furthermore, these trends in fossil fuel use and tropical deforestation are accelerating.
 The magnitude of the changes raises concerns about the future behavior of the carbon cycle.
-Will the carbon cycle continue to function as it has in recent history, or will a CO2-caused warming result in a weakening of the ability of sinks to take up CO2, leading to further warming?
+Will the carbon cycle continue to function as it has in recent history, or will a CO2-caused warming result in a weakening of the ability of sinks to take up carbon dioxide, leading to further warming?
 Drought, for example, may reduce forest growth.
 Warming can release carbon stored in soil, and warming and drought may increase forest fires.
-Conversely, will elevated concentrations of CO2 in the atmosphere stimulate plant growth as it is known to do in laboratory and field experiments and thus strengthen global or regional sinks?
+Conversely, will elevated concentrations of carbon dioxide in the atmosphere stimulate plant growth as it is known to do in laboratory and field experiments and thus strengthen global or regional sinks?

-The question is complicated because CO_2 is not the only substance in the atmosphere that affects the Earth's surface temperature and climate.
-Other greenhouse gases include CH_4 , nitrous oxide, the halocarbons, and ozone, and all of these gases, together with water vapor, aerosols, solar radiation, and properties of the Earth's surface, are involved in the evolution of climate change.
-Carbon dioxide, alone, is responsible for approximately 55-60% of the change in the Earth's radiation balance due to increases in well-mixed atmospheric greenhouse gases and CH_4 for about another 20% (values are for the late 1990s; with a relative uncertainty of

-10%; IPCC, 2001).
-These two gases are the primary gases of the carbon cycle, with CO_2 being particularly important.
-Furthermore, the consequences of increasing atmospheric CO_2 extend beyond climate change alone.
-The accumulation of carbon in the oceans as a result of more than a century of fossil-fuel use and deforestation has increased the acidity of the surface waters, with serious consequences for corals and other marine organisms that build their skeletons and shells from calcium carbonate.
+The question is complicated because carbon dioxide is not the only substance in the atmosphere that affects the earth's surface temperature and climate.
+Other greenhouse gases include methane (CH4), nitrous oxide, the halocarbons, and ozone, and all of these gases, together with water vapor, aerosols, solar radiation, and properties of the earth's surface, are involved in the evolution of climate change.
+Carbon dioxide, alone, is responsible for approximately 55-60% of the change in the Earth's radiation balance due to increases in well-mixed atmospheric greenhouse gases and methane, for about another 20% (values are for the late 1990s; with a relative uncertainty of 10%; IPCC, 2001).
+These two gases are the primary gases of the carbon cycle, with carbon dioxide being particularly important.
+Furthermore, the consequences of increasing atmospheric carbon dioxide extend beyond climate change alone.
+The accumulation of carbon in the oceans as a result of more than a century of fossil fuel use and deforestation has increased the acidity of the surface waters, with serious consequences for corals and other marine organisms that build their skeletons and shells from calcium carbonate.

-Inevitably, the decision to influence or control atmospheric concentrations of CO_2 as a means to prevent, minimize, or forestall future climate change, or to avoid damage to marine ecosystems from ocean acidification, will require management of the carbon cycle.
-That management involves both reducing sources of CO_2 to the atmosphere and enhancing sinks for carbon on land or in the oceans.
+Inevitably, the decision to influence or control atmospheric concentrations of carbon dioxide as a means to prevent, minimize, or forestall future climate change, or to avoid damage to marine ecosystems from ocean acidification, will require management of the carbon cycle.
+That management involves both reducing sources of carbon dioxide to the atmosphere and enhancing sinks for carbon on land or in the oceans.
 Strategies may involve both short- and long-term solutions.
 Short-term solutions may help to slow the rate at which carbon accumulates in the atmosphere while longer-term solutions are developed.
-In any case, formulation of options by decision makers and successful management of the Earth's carbon budget as part of a portfolio of climate-change mitigation and adaptation strategies will require solid scientific understanding of the carbon cycle.
+In any case, formulation of options by decision makers and successful management of the earth's carbon budget will require solid scientific understanding of the carbon cycle.